 Step 1: Complete Nurse Training

 The first step to working in this field is to acquire general training in nursing through an LPN/LVN or RN program.
 LPNs/LVNs usually need to complete a yearlong certificate program that includes both classroom study and hands-on practical training.
-Aspiring RNs may choose from diploma, associate's or bachelor's degree programs.
-Diploma and associate's degree programs usually take 2 or 3 years, while Bachelor of Science in Nursing (BSN) degree programs typically take 4 years to finish.
+Aspiring RNs may choose from diploma, associate's, or bachelor's degree programs.
+Diploma and associate's degree programs usually take two or three years, while Bachelor of Science in Nursing (BSN) degree programs typically take four years to finish.